-- Docker Swarm have smaller community and project as compared to Kubernetes community
+- Docker Swarm has a smaller community and project compared to Kubernetes community

 - In Docker Swarm, services can be scaled manually.

-It’s not exactly easy to compare those two containerization platforms as Docker Swarm is a simple and easy solution to work with whereas Kubernetes is targeted those who require full fledge support with higher complexity.
-Docker Swarm is preferred in environments where simplicity and fast development is favored.
-Whereas Kubernetes is suitable for environments where medium to large clusters are running complex applications.
+It is not easy to compare those two containerization platforms as Docker Swarm is a simple and easy solution to work with whereas Kubernetes is targeted to those who require full fledge support with higher complexity.
+Docker Swarm is preferred in environments where simplicity and fast development is favored and Kubernetes is suitable for environments where medium to large clusters are running complex applications.

 VEXXHOST Cloud Solutions